KleistLab/GInPipe/README.md

 #### 1.2 Create the working environment

-Create a new environment where the pipeline will be executed, for example like this:
+Create a new environment from the given environment config in [`env.yml`](./env/env.yml), where the pipeline will be executed.
+Go to the main folder of the repository and call:

 ```
-conda create --name GInPipe
+conda env create -f env/env.yml
 ```

+This step may take about 3 minutes.

-Then to activate this environment, type:
+To activate the environment type:

 ```
 conda activate GInPipe